-A straight-through cable is used to connect computers to a switch, hub or router.
-A crossover cable is used to connect two similar devices together, such as a PC to PC or Hub to hub.
+A straight-through cable is used to connect computers to a switch, hub, or router.
+A crossover cable is used to connect two similar devices, such as a PC to PC or Hub, to the Hub.

 Client/server is a type of network wherein one or more computers act as servers.
 Servers provide a centralized repository of resources such as printers and files.
-Clients refers to workstation that access the server.
+Clients refer to a workstation that accesses the server.

 73) Describe networking.

-Networking refers to the inter connection between computers and peripherals for data communication.
-Networking can be done using wired cabling or through wireless link.
+Networking refers to the interconnection between computers and peripherals for data communication.
+Networking can be done using wired cabling or through a wireless link.

 74) When you move the NIC cards from one PC to another PC, does the MAC address gets transferred as well?

-Yes, that's because MAC addresses are hard-wired into the NIC circuitry, not the PC.
-This also means that a PC can have a different MAC address when the NIC card was replace by another one.
+Yes, that’s because MAC addresses are hard-wired into the NIC circuitry, not the PC.
+This also means that a PC can have a different MAC address when another one replaced the NIC card.

 75) Explain clustering support

 Clustering support refers to the ability of a network operating system to connect multiple servers in a fault-tolerant group.
-The main purpose of this is the in the event that one server fails, all processing will continue on with the next server in the cluster.
+The main purpose of this is the if one server fails, all processing will continue with the next server in the cluster.

-76) In a network that contains two servers and twenty workstations, where is the best place to install an Anti-virus program?
+76) Where is the best place to install an Anti-virus program?

 An anti-virus program must be installed on all servers and workstations to ensure protection.
-That's because individual users can access any workstation and introduce a computer virus when plugging in their removable hard drives or flash drives.
+That’s because individual users can access any workstation and introduce a computer virus.
+You can plug in their removable hard drives or flash drives.

 78) What are some drawbacks of implementing a ring topology?

 In case one workstation on the network suffers a malfunction, it can bring down the entire network.
-Another drawback is that when there are adjustments and reconfigurations needed to be performed on a particular part of the network, the entire network has to be temporarily brought down as well.
+Another drawback is that when there are adjustments and reconfigurations needed to be performed on a particular network, the entire network must be temporarily brought down.

 79) What is the difference between CSMA/CD and CSMA/CA?